-Changes in family and carers' perceptions of whether the NDIS has helped from year one to year two were mixed.
+Overall, family and carers' perceptions of whether the NDIS has helped improved from year one to year two.

 Slide 20: Participants in Work

 A chart displays, from baseline to year 2, the percentage of participants in paid work by age group.